 Overall, the research in our group involves the following areas:

 We are constantly expanding the range of building blocks we use to prepare our materials and have recently started to use graphene oxide liquid crystals, smaller chiral molecules, and biological polymers to make our research more diverse.

 Our supramolecular team employs different synthetic strategies (organic, inorganic, and organometallic) to produce functional molecules and macromolecules, including shape-persistent macrocycles and metallomacrocycles, as well as supramolecular polymers and highly ordered frameworks.

-In the lab, we synthesize a wide variety of macrocycles differentiated by features as chemical composition (organic and metal-based), flexibility, shape, cavity size, host performance, steric/electronic properties and stimuli-responsiveness.
-Overall, these macrocyclic species can either: 1) self-assemble to generate nanostructured materials such as fibers, tubes and sheets, 2) accommodate organic guests, 3) coordinate to metal centers to produce metallocavitand complexes, 4) function as electrochemical and photoluminescent probes in permanently interlocked molecules or 5) produce an active effect over dynamic processes such as ligand exchange and polymer growing.
+In the lab, we study a variety of macrocycles differentiated by their chemical composition (organic and metal-based), flexibility, shape, cavity size, host performance, steric/electronic properties, and reactivity.
+Overall, these macrocyclic species can either: (i) self-assemble to generate nanostructured materials such as fibers, tubes, or sheets, (ii) accommodate organic guests in their cavities, (iii) coordinate to metal centers to produce metallocavitands, (iv) function as electrochemical and photoluminescent probes, or (v) participate in dynamic processes such as ligand exchange and polymer growing.

 Back to top